Anthropological Archaeology

 The Charles Faulkner Archaeology Laboratory is the center of our work on campus, where we analyze, catalog, and curate a significant comparative collection of historic ceramics, glass, architectural fragments and other artifacts dating primarily from the late eighteenth through early twentieth centuries.

-We also work collaboratively with the Paleoethnobotanical and Zoorachaeological Laboratories, used for comparative analyses in studies of historical subsistence.
+We also work collaboratively with the Paleoethnobotanical and Zooarchaeological Laboratories, used for comparative analyses in studies of historical subsistence.

 About Zooarchaeology